How to Transfer a Car Title in North Carolina?

 Common NC Title Fees and Taxes

-Your NCDMV accepts cash, check, and money order only.
+Your NCDMV accepts cash, check, and money orders only.

 Typical fees include the following: